SustainableCommunityDevelopmentHub/umatiportal/README.md

-##  UMATICORE groupware portal for self help groups
+##  AHTO peaceware

-  as a teaching tool

-  appropriate for engineering education and small group interpersonal health and wellness support
+  useful as a teaching tool & appropriate for engineering education and small group interpersonal health and wellness support

 ## Areas of work

   possible student workgroup session areas of focus

-  Umaticore allows a unique learning perspective; Working on software that you use.
+  Ahto peaceware allows a unique learning perspective; Working on software that you use.

 ## SOFTWARE PROJECT FEATURES